Epicism/datafusion-ballista/ballista/client/README.md

 ## Rust Library

-The **Rust library** allows developers to embed Ballista directly into their applications or distributed compute platforms.
+Ballista can be used as a **rust library** to allow developers to embed Ballista directly into their applications or distributed compute platforms.
 This provides the flexibility to create custom schedulers, modify execution plans, and integrate Ballista as a core component of bespoke distributed systems.

 ### Use Cases